maxxiimo/the-front-end-manifesto/foundation-styles.md

 - We then set up Compass and implemented the chapters [starter CSS][].
 That in and by itself is all you need to start a project off right - in terms of foundation styles.

-- We follow set up with the discussion on how our starter styles are organized, why, and how to keep it organized moving forward.
+- We follow set up with a discussion on how our starter styles are organized, why, and how to keep it organized moving forward.

-With all of this work you are more than ready to begin building an app with your best foot forward.
-If you want to go the extra mile, and I suggest you do, our [next chapter][Chapter 3] will focus on a solid foundation for small screens, i.e. mobile browsers.
+With all of this work you are almost ready to begin building an app with our best foot forward.
+[Chapter 3][] will conclude [Section I - Setting up a Foundation][Section I] by presenting different choices for a solid foundation for mobile.

 [Chapter 1]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/foundation-markup.md
 [starter CSS]:          https://github.com/maxxiimo/base-css